wojdyr/fityk/doc/fit.rst

   C_{jk}=\sum_{i=1}^n w_i \frac{\partial f}{\partial a_j} \frac{\partial f}{\partial a_k}

 :math:`\sigma_{a_k}` above is often called a *standard error*.
-Having standard errors, it is easy to calculate confidence intervals.
+Having standard errors, it is easy to calculate *confidence intervals*.
+But all these values should be used with care.
 Now another book will be cited: H. Motulsky and A. Christopoulos, *Fitting Models to Biological Data Using Linear and Nonlinear Regression:
 A Practical Guide to Curve Fitting*, Oxford University Press, 2004.